jyabin/cbcicard/wp-content/plugins/photo-gallery/readme.txt

 *   Possibility of changing the roles of who can edit the galleries/albums/images (Author/All Users)

 = Photo Gallery Add-ons =
-[Ecommerce Add-on](https://10web.io/plugins/wordpress-photo-gallery/) - Display your digital content and sell it directly from your website.
+[Google Photos Add-on](https://10web.io/plugins/wordpress-photo-gallery/) - Link and display your Google Photos albums in one click
 [Export/Import Add-on](https://10web.io/plugins/wordpress-photo-gallery/)  Export/import galleries, albums and all related data from one WordPress site to another.

 ###IMPORTANT: